-4.1A.1 Following authorisation, an application must be made to the Magistrates' Court for an order approving the grant of the authorisation, before it can take effect.
+- 4.1A.1 Following authorisation, an application must be made to the Magistrates' Court for an order approving the grant of the authorisation, before surveillance can take effect.
 The Magistrate will need to see the original authorisation, together with any supporting documentation, and should also be provided with a partially completed judicial application/order form.
 The Authorising Officer is responsible for ensuring that the application is made to the Magistrates' Court and the Investigating Officer will make the application to the Court.
 In some cases, the application may be made by a Council legal representative.
-For advice/assistance on this process please contact Paul Barber in the Council's Litigation Section (Tel.
-0114 205 3098).
-For clarity, all Authorisations commence from Magistrates' approval.

-4.1A.2 The authorisation takes effect on the day on which the Court approval is granted.
+For advice/assistance on this process please contact Paul Barber in the Council's Legal Department in the first instance.
+In his absence, one of the legal managers.
+For clarity, all Authorisations commence from Magistrates' approval. - 4.1A.2 The authorisation takes effect on the day on which the Court approval is granted.